 - 1. TRANSPAC, the Regional Transportation Planning Committee for Central Contra Costa is issuing a Call for Projects for Measure J Line 20a funds "Additional Transportation Services for Seniors & People with Disabilities" funded through the Measure J Transportation Sales Tax Expenditure Plan approved by Contra Costa voters (in 2004) for the two-year period of FY 2024-2025 and 2025-2026. - 2.
 Funds will generally be used in support of transportation services and related capital expenditures for seniors and people with disabilities provided by TRANSPAC jurisdictions and public and private non-profit agencies operating in the TRANSPAC area (map attached).
-Funds must be spent in a manner consistent with the Contra Costa Transportation Authority's Measure J Program 15 Transportation for Seniors & People With Disabilities.
+Funds must be spent in a manner consistent with the Contra Costa Transportation Authority's Measure J Program 15 Transportation for Seniors & People With Disabilities1.
 Examples of eligible expenditures include but are not necessarily limited to: vehicle purchase/lease/maintenance, mobility management activities, travel training, facilitation of countywide travel and integration with other public transit. - 3.
 According to Measure J, in years when revenues have declined from the previous year, funds may be used for supplemental, existing, additional or modified service for seniors and people with disabilities; in years where funding allows for growth in service levels, these funds would be used for service enhancements for seniors and people with disabilities.
 TRANSPAC will determine if the use of funds proposed by operators meets these guidelines for the allocation of these funds. - 4.
 Eligible Applicants: TRANSPAC jurisdictions, public non-profit and private non-profit transportation service agencies, duly designated by the State of California and operating in TRANSPAC area in Central Contra Costa may submit application(s) for operating funds for transportation services and/or capital funding projects necessary to continue and/or support existing services for the proposed twenty-four (24) month period.
 Transportation services and projects must directly benefit seniors and disabled residents of Central Contra Costa (Clayton, Concord, Martinez, Pleasant Hill, Walnut Creek, and Unincorporated Central Contra Costa County).
 Please see attached map.

-&lt;sup>1 Full program description is available in the Measure J Sales Tax Expenditure Plan: https://ccta.net/wp-content/uploads/2018/10/5297b121d5964.pdf
+1 Full program description is available in the Measure J Sales Tax Expenditure Plan: https://ccta.net/wp-content/uploads/2018/10/5297b121d5964.pdf

 - 5. Funding Available: The total funding available for this two-year grant/project period is estimated to be \$XXX,000 (\$XXX,000 annually). - 6.
-Evaluation Criteria: Applications will be evaluated on the following criteria which should be addressed in the grant application: - Proposed service fills an identified gap in transportation/transit network. - Proposed service complements the transportation services provided by the County Connection LINK Americans with Disabilities Act paratransit service. - Does the proposal include any service coordination efforts with other accessible or fixed route transit operations, use of mobility management services, etc. - The costs of operations relative to the cost of the LINK Paratransit service - o Per Revenue Hour - \$79.13 (FY 2018/2019) - \$132.14 (FY 2019/2020, impacted by COVID) - Per Passenger - \$45.38 (FY 2018/2019) - \$85.53 (FY 2019/2020, impacted by COVID) - Is the service currently being funded by the 20a program? - Demonstration of the capacity, commitment, and funding strategy to continue service beyond the grant period. - Though matching funds are not required, providing matching funding and leveraging other fund sources will be viewed favorably. - Equity analysis of the transportation services provided in the TRANSPAC Subregion (see equity priority area map on page x).
+Evaluation Criteria: Applications will be evaluated on the following criteria which should be addressed in the grant application: - Proposed service fills an identified gap in transportation/transit network. - Proposed service complements the transportation services provided by the County Connection LINK Americans with Disabilities Act paratransit service. - Does the proposal include any service coordination efforts with other accessible or fixed route transit operations, use of mobility management services, etc. - The costs of operations relative to the cost of the LINK Paratransit service - o Per Revenue Hour - \$81.41 (FY 2022/2023) - o Per Passenger - \$75.18 (FY 2022/2023) - Is the service currently being funded by the 20a program? - Demonstration of the capacity, commitment, and funding strategy to continue service beyond the grant period. - Though matching funds are not required, providing matching funding and leveraging other fund sources will be viewed favorably. - Consider multiple equity factors of the proposed service to be provided in the TRANSPAC Subregion (see equity priority area map on page x).